RaitoBezarius/accel-turn-poc/README.md

 ## Some random informations about this project

-- It is built using Python on the server.
+- It is built using Python on the server and client.
 (Faster than doing plain C++ with Boost.Asio)
-- The client will be built using C++ and SFML.
-(But I can s/C++/Python/g if I feel like it.)
+- I hope I'll implement some client prediction and lag compensation maybe.
 - There'll no authentication, nor advanced AI, pathfinding shitty, things.
 It's a PROOF OF CONCEPT about the usability of such skill in MMORPG.
 - There'll be a lot of ACCEL TURN.
 DOUBLE ACCEL.
 TRIPLE ACCEL.
 TEMPEST TURN.
 UNLIMITED ACCEL WORKS. *

-## Building this project
+## Running this project
-Hmmmm.
-As for Python, you need Twisted and enum34 lib.
-It's for Python 2.7 btw.
-Don't have time to work with Py3.
-For client, I hope that it won't be shitty build system and that will allow me to work on Linux and Windows at the same time. :)
+You need Twisted, enum34 and PySFML :).

 ## License
 See the LICENSE file for more information.